NERC-CEH/fdri_words/timeseries/dev_day_2026_agenda.md

 - **Leanne:**
   - How ingesters work
   - Combining the metadata, timestream and the time series processor to perform a calculation.
+- **Jon:**
+  - Recent improvments to how we handle state in React:
+    - what is state?
+    - state management and query params
+    - state management and api's

 **OTHER VOLUNTEERS PLEASE**